galeo/web.py-auth/README.md

     )
     ```

-3. Use in your code:
+3. Generally use in your code:

     ```python
     import web